hcv4027/bamazon/README.md

-# Home work 12 - BAMAZON
+# Homework 12 - BAMAZON
 The purpose of the site created here is from instruction and lecture given on Node.js and MySQL.